 4. Hand washing supplies

-5. Time and Effort for the family members as well as to the nurse
+5. Time and Effort for the family members as well as the nurse

 Evaluation:

 After 3 hours of nursing interventions, the goal was met.
 The parents were able to demonstrate proper handwashing.
 The siblings who were five years old and above were able to wash their hands with assistance from their parents.
-Lunch was served and the children filed for a line in washing their hands before and after the meal
+Lunch was served and the children filed a line to wash their hands before and after the meal